Tuesday, October 14, 2025

-The intro video is redone from the PSX version.
+The intro video is redone from the PSX version, with a more storybook style.
 I prefer the visuals of the original but I appreciate the effort.

 This intro is something I remember well, as an old sage introduces the story of the game and you name your character.
-Most importantly, the music during this section is outstanding.
-I'm going to be linking lots and lots of music with this game, starting with this track.
-The Hitoshi Sakimoto soundtrack is unreal.
+Most importantly, the music during this section is outstanding, the first in a long line of outstanding tracks brought to us by Hitoshi Sakimoto (Vagrant Story, Final Fantasy XII).
+The music in this game evokes SO MUCH feeling all on its own.

 ...the Zodiac Brave Story, when the fate of the world rested on a small group of individuals.